RobertKelley1987/blood-store-server/README.md

 [Live Demo](https://fakebloodstore.xyz)

-This is the Express server I made to process emails and payments related to a fake e-commerce site for the band Blood Incantation.
+This is the Express server I made to process emails and payments for my fake e-commerce site.
 I am using Amazon's SES to send contact form and order confirmation emails to an admin account, and Stripe to process customer payments.

-The biggest challenge I faced on this project was deploying to an AWS EC2 and connecting to the client via HTTPS.
-I have zero DevOps experience so generating the SSL certificates from the EC2 took many hours of trial and error.
+The biggest challenges I faced on this project were deploying to an AWS EC2 and connecting to the client via HTTPS.
+I have zero DevOps experience so generating the SSL certificates on the EC2 took many hours of trial and error.
 I still found the experience rewarding and hope to learn more about cloud technologies on future projects.

-I originally tried to implement Mailsender on this project, but hit a wall in their free tier when I went to production and added a domain name.
-For anyone already familiar with AWS, I found that SES was really easy to use, although it may add to my monthly AWS bill down the road.
+I originally tried to implement MailerSend as my SMTP but hit a wall in their free tier when I deployed to AWS and added a domain name.
+For anyone already familiar with AWS, I found SES really easy to use.

 ![Site screenshot](screenshot.png)